 --library Generate a library instead of an executable.
-Appends .c/.h to the name indito foo.
+Appends .c/.h to the name indicated by the -o option to determine output file names.

 -o outfile Where to write the result.
-If the source program is named foo.fut, this defaults of the last successful compiler step will be printed to standard error.
+If the source program is named foo.fut, this defaults to foo.